TKperson/Nuking-Discord-Server-Bot-Nuke-Bot/README.md

 You can already tell most of the commands by its name.
 But if you are still confused with the command: go read manual.md.

+The bot will still have to obey the [server limitings](https://discordia.me/en/server-limits) here.

 Note: in discord, there are rate limitings.
 You will see a lot of rate limiting in the console while using some commands. (because the bot is too fast on creating or deleting.)

 # IMPORTANT: